Getting Started With Digital Marketing – Actionable Tips From Leading Marketers

 “Influencer marketing is scalable and requires no capital; in fact, some of the most influential partnerships don’t involve the exchange of one penny.
 If you can figure out what drives the influencer and offer them value, it becomes a mutually beneficial win-win in which both parties’ goals are commonly aligned and motivated to achieve.
 The key is spending the time to figure out truly what’s in it for them.”– Amanda Russell

-While some could argue influencer marketing dates back to the days of gladiators endorsing products in Ancient Rome, the term “influencer” actually didn’t cement itself into the modern-day lexicon until the late 2010s.
-Fast forward to today, and influencer marketing is set to top $13.5B in 2021[I] and grow at a 30%+ CAGR between 2021 and 2029.[II]
+While some could argue influencer marketing dates back to the days of gladiators endorsing products in Ancient Rome, the term “influencer” actually didn’t become popular until the late 2010s.

 Not only has influencer marketing bore out as a powerful and highly popular form of marketing, but it can also be decidedly cost-effective when it comes to ROI.
 Burst Media found that for every $1 their advertisers spent on Influencer Marketing Programs in 2014, they earned an average of $6.85.[III]